Greetings from New Orleans!

 (7) Graduates have three times more fun by attending three graduation celebrations given by Med/Peds, Internal Medicine, and Pediatrics!

-(8) We have the most incredible people and inexpensive food and entertainment in the world!
+(8) We have the most incredible people, food, and entertainment in the world!
 I bet you can already taste those scrumptious charbroiled oysters and yummy shrimp po-boys!

-(9) Jazz Fest in late April and early May, Ponchatoula Strawberry Fest, St. Bernard Crawfish Fest, and the greatest celebration on earth – Mardi Gras!
+(9) New Orleans has over 130 festivals per year!
+French Quarter and Jazz Fest in late April and early May, Ponchatoula Strawberry Fest, St. Bernard Crawfish Fest, and the greatest celebration on earth – Mardi Gras!

 (10) We have the most awesome program coordinator, Vilma Cervantes, who has successfully completed not one, two, or three, but FOUR Iron Woman races with the most recent in Canada in September 2012 with an amazing time of 12:15!
 She definitely rocked that race when compared to her Madison, Wisconsin race on September 2008 which she completed in 13:31:48.
 She can definitely give you a few pointers!

 I truly hope that you get the opportunity to visit the Big Easy and experience this amazing city for yourself.
 We welcome you with open arms and hope that we can personally showcase why we love our city and our program so much!
 Please call our office 504-568-3792 for additional information or call me personally for any questions at 504-415-8498.

 Betty Lo-Blais, MD